A Level Film

 jclarke | Sunday November 25, 2018

-Categories: A Level, OCR A Level, EDUQAS A Level, Analysis, Film Analysis, Films & Case Studies, Directors, Sarah Polley, Non-Hollywood Films, Stories We Tell, Genres & Case Studies, Documentary
+Categories: OCR A Level, EDUQAS A Level, Documentary, A Level, Film Analysis, Films & Case Studies, Non-Hollywood Films, Genres & Case Studies, Analysis

 YouTube Link: https://www.youtube.com/watch?v=A_8BnZ471GY Copyright © 2018 Edusites.
 All rights reserved.
 Permission granted to reproduce for educational use within the subscribing school only.
 Copying or lending of any part of this document in any form or by any means to external bodies and / or individuals is prohibited.
 Context Cinema is always evolving and it’s an exciting process to witness, to explore and to understand.
 A film such as Stories We Tell is just one example of many…